Custom events

 • String properties are limited to 5000 characters (exceeding characters are truncated).

-• Cannot contain functions, undefined, Infinity, or NaN as values (they're replaced with null).
+• Values cannot contain functions, undefined, Infinity, or NaN (they're replaced with null).

 Send session property events